What is Stockholders Equity?

 Stockholders Equity (also known as Shareholders Equity) is an account on a company’s balance sheet that consists of share capital plus retained earnings.
 It also represents the residual value of assets minus liabilities.
 By rearranging the original accounting equation, Assets = Liabilities + Stockholders Equity, it can also be expressed as Stockholders Equity = Assets – Liabilities.

 Stockholders Equity provides highly useful information when analyzing financial statements.
-In events of liquidation, equity holders are later in line than debt holders to receive any payments.
+In events of liquidation, equity holders are last in line behind debt holders to receive any payments.
 This means that bondholders are paid before equity holders.
-Therefore, debt holders are not very interested in the value of equity, beyond the general amount of equity to determine overall solvency.
+Therefore, debt holders are not very interested in the value of equity beyond the general amount of equity to determine overall solvency.
 Shareholders, however, are concerned with both liabilities and equity accounts because stockholders equity can only be paid after bondholders have been paid.

 Stockholders Equity is influenced by several components: